szabgab/code-maven.com/pages/installing-ubuntu-linux-in-virtualbox.md

 [VirtualBox](https://www.virtualbox.org/) is an application that can run on MS Windows, Mac OSX, or Linux to create Virtual computers.
 From the inside a virtual computer looks like any other computer.
 It will have some memory, CPUs, disk(s), a CD player, a video card with some memory, and one or more network cards.
 Whatever you decide.
-The Operating System installed in it, which we'll refer to as the <b>guest</b>, won't really know it is not running on real hardware.
+The Operating System installed in it, which we'll refer to as the **guest**, won't really know it is not running on real hardware.

 From the point of view of your operating system, the one that you already have on your computer (Most likely some version of MS Windowsor Mac OSX) it is just a directory with a few files in it.